Dare to Dream Small

 I believe in the power of big dreams and the importance of setting big goals.
 I have many of my own that I have no intention of abandoning, and I know all too well that you will never truly know what you are capable of until you try.
 That sometimes means trying and failing and trying again.

-However, I’ve also learned that part of the path to reaching a big goal is being able to successively build upon a series of smaller goals.
+However, part of the path to reaching a bigger goal is being able to successively build upon a series of smaller goals.

 That may seem like common sense but it’s remarkably uncommon in practice.